 - Too many renal arteries prevent a safe connection of the kidney to the Kidney Assist.

 As one can only truly ascertain whether a safe connection of the kidney with the Kidney Assist can be made upon actually attempting a connection, we chose to randomise kidneys as a pair before this attempt has been made.
 This will allow us to document the ‘real-life’ incidence of a failed cannulation, i.e. where the technology would not be usable in clinical practice.
-The contralateral kidney will still be included in the trial and will be analysed in an unpaired analysis.

 Blinding